Q-gen: A Parameterized Quantum Circuit Generator: Q-Gen: Evaluation The Circuit Dataset

 \subsection{Algorithm Complexity Rating}

 We want to provide each circuit in the Q-gen dataset with its corresponding noise-free output to form a straightforward input-output pair, either in measurement count or state vector format.
-This enables researchers to utilize the Q-gen dataset like any machine learning dataset without worrying about the simulation overhead of large circuits, which can easily take hours to days.
+This enables researchers to utilize the Q-gen dataset without worrying about the simulation overhead of large circuits, which can easily take hours to days.
+For example, in the use case where the user wants to train a machine learning model to perform tasks related to quantum circuits, our dataset provides not only the high-level circuits but also their corresponding simulation results.
+So the user does not need to run simulations by themself on these circuits, effectively reducing their overall simulation workload.

-For circuit simulation, we obtain the measurement count using the Qiskit Aer simulator running on a rack server with two Xeon Gold 6354 processors and the Nvidia A100 GPU.
-The simulation times for all the Q-gen dataset circuits are plotted in figure \ref{simulation_full}.
+For circuit simulation, we obtain the measurement count using the Qiskit Aer simulator running on a rack server with two Xeon Gold 6354 processors and the Nvidia A100 GPU, with 512GB of shared RAM and 80GB of graphics memory.
+The simulation times for all the Q-gen dataset circuits are plotted in Figure \ref{simulation_full}.
 For most algorithms, the simulation time difference between GPU and CPU is negligible.
-However, the simulation of Shor’s algorithm and quantum teleportation quickly ran out of memory on the CPU.
-The GPU can significantly outperform the CPU on these two algorithms thanks to its 80GB graphics memory.
+However, the CPU simulation of Shor’s algorithm and quantum teleportation quickly ran out of memory.
+The GPU can significantly outperform the CPU on these two algorithms thanks to the cuQuantum SDK optimization.
 The state vector simulations are performed on the Qulacs simulator due to its efficiency when running large quantum circuits.
 The circuits are converted from Qiskit to Qulacs format with the Naniwa converter, and the simulation results can be cross-verified with the state vector output from the Aer simulator.